 - By identifying trending keywords and phrases, you can begin creating topic clusters that will address them, giving you extra lead time on upcoming topics of interest.
 This is critical to an SEO focused content roadmap.
 For instance, by using some of the techniques we mentioned in the previous section, you can identify what content is most relevant to your website visitors.
 Those are also the same topics you want to rank for in a search engine like Google, so by creating relevant content around those topics you’ll be able to boost your search engine ranking.

 - By identifying content gaps, you can ensure that your topic clusters are solid.
 There are few things more damaging to your SEO efforts than visitors who bounce off your site because they aren’t finding relevant content.
-Remember- with standard analytics you can only see how people react to the content you already have- you’re blind to what they were looking for and didn’t
+Remember- with standard analytics you can only see how people react to the content you already have- you’re blind to what they were looking for and didn’t find.

 - Identifying which topic clusters matter.
 This one is a little more difficult and will likely require the use of an advanced platform employing machine learning to parse through the large data sets generated by larger websites.
 It’s also the most rewarding.
 You can utilize a content enablement platform to actually reduce data down to discrete sets of topics.
 A great example here is what Cludo did for Vodafone Australia.
 Visitors to the Vodafone website executed millions of searches over a 12 month period, submitting tens of thousands of unique search terms.
 This is a huge, and relatively indecipherable amount of data for a marketer to make sense of in its raw state.
 However, using a content enablement approach, Cludo condensed this data down to just 28 unique objectives (or topics) that the website and marketing team at Vodafone could use to strategically allocate content resources.